mckays630/depmap/reports/MMP20.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-2022090">Assembly of collagen fibrils and other multimeric structures</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-2022090" target="_BLANK">Assembly of collagen fibrils and other multimeric structures</a>